eltaline/bulk/README.md

 ### Limitations

-Be careful when raising the number of operations per query, as you might hit these limits.
+Be careful when raising the number of operations per bulk query, as you might hit these limits.

+$ins = new PSLDel($pdo, **1000**, 'tablename', ['columnname']);

-Recommend use this library with 100-50000 queries per bulk query insertions.
+Recommended use this library with 100-1000 queries per bulk query insertions.

 - PHP's [memory_limit]
 - MySQL's [max_allowed_packet]
-- MySQL also has a limit of 65535 placeholders per statement, effectively limiting the number of operations per query to `floor(65535 / number of columns)`.
+- PDO also has a limit of 65535 query parameters per statement, effectively limiting the number of operations per query to `floor(65535 / number of columns)`.

-  This does not apply if PDO emulates prepared statements.
+Maximum 65535 query parameters is allowed.
+Ex.
+65535 / 10 columns ~= 10922 (is max queries per 1 bulk query)

 ### END